Lecture 4

 - Individual firm's AC depends on the industry output

-- Typically, in such an industry, you have many small firms in perfect competition
+- In such an industry, you have many firms in perfect competition

 - Financial firms clustered on Wall Street; computer firms in Silicon Valley